docelic/article_date/README.md

 ## Running the app

-To run the application, run `shards` to install dependencies and then:
+To run the application, install Crystal, run `shards` to install dependencies, and then:

 ```bash
 crystal [run --release] src/app.cr [-- options]